awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 You can have up to 10 simultaneous migrations from warm to hot storage\.
 To check the current number, monitor the `WarmToHotMigrationQueueSize` [metric](managedomains-cloudwatchmetrics.md#managedomains-cloudwatchmetrics-uw)\.

 After the migration finishes, check the index settings to make sure they meet your needs\.
-Indices return to hot storage with one replica\.
+Indexes return to hot storage with one replica\.

-## Restoring warm indices from automated snapshots<a name="ultrawarm-snapshot"></a>
+## Restoring warm indexes from automated snapshots<a name="ultrawarm-snapshot"></a>

 In addition to the standard repository for automated snapshots, UltraWarm adds a second repository for warm indices, `cs-ultrawarm`\.
 Each snapshot in this repository contains only one index\.
 If you delete a warm index, its snapshot remains in the `cs-ultrawarm` repository for 14 days, just like any other automated snapshot\.